-- Effectively communicating child welfare outcomes
+- Effectively communicate child welfare outcomes

-- Developing baseline expectations for innovation
+- Develop baseline expectations for innovation

-- Informing continuous quality improvement
+- Inform and drive continuous quality improvement

-- Evaluating contract agency performance
+- Evaluate contract agency performance

 Note: We strongly encourage counties to bring a team comprised of leadership, analysts, quality assurance and/or administrative staff and other child welfare staff who are responsible for monitoring and improving outcomes for child welfare.